Jose Pellissery

 Jose Pellissery (1950 – 5 December 2004) was an Indian film and theatre actor.

 Biography

 As an actor in Malayalam cinema, he played supporting roles in about 100 films.
 His 15-year film career included roles in such movies as Aadhaaram, Akashadoothu, Naadody, and Ghazal.

 Pellissery was a partner of the theatre company Chalakudy Sarathy Theatres.
 He performed in about a dozen plays produced by this company under the direction of Thilakan, including Five Star Hospital, Alakal, Indhanam, Fassahu, Mochanam Nale, Adisankaran Janicha Naattil, and Chamayam.

 Pellissery also acted in a number of Malayalam TV serials, such as Chitta, Meghanidhi, and Kayamkulam Kochunni.

 Pellissery died at a private hospital in Chalakudy on 5 December 2004, following a heart attack.
 He was 54.
 He is survived by his wife Lilly, son Lijo Jose Pellissery and a daughter, (Lijomol Jose Pallissery).
-His son, Lijo Jose Pellissery, is a prominent director in the modern Malayalam cinema movement and is often quoted as "one of the best directors working in the industry at present".
+His son, Lijo Jose Pellissery, is a prominent malayalam filmmaker.